PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-BossFinder.md

 ## Program Description

 This program looks for a specific boss.
-It runs DAs with random bosses until it reaches a specific stop condition.
+It runs adventures with random bosses until it reaches a specific stop condition.
-It does not reset the game or try to preserve balls.
-Thus the path is random every time.
+It does not reset the game or try to preserve balls, thus the path is random every time.

 The stop conditions can be specified on a per-boss basis:
 - Catch and always stop program. (use this if you're looking for this boss)